afridevelopers/Python-Resources/README.md

 # Python-Resources

 ## Description
  Unlock your coding potential with our crafted Python projects.
-Level up your skills now by diving in and exploring the fruits of my python coding journey
+Level up your skills now by diving in and exploring the fruits of our python coding journey

  Here in this repository, you will find a set of python projects from simple to complex most of time working in the console and sometime with GUI.